basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 * The number of people following someone on Twitter
 * The number of "likes" on a Facebook post
-* The number of points scored by a player in an in-browser role-playing game
+* The number of points scored by a player in a role-playing game

 ### Sets

 Sets are collections of unique binary values, such as strings.
+All of the values in a set are unique.
+For example, if you attempt to add the element `shovel` to a set that already contains `shovel`, the operation will be ignored by Riak.
 Sets can be used either on their own or embedded in a map.

 #### Operations